Gravity-Bridge/Gravity-Bridge/module/x/gravity/spec/04_messages.md

 ### MsgConfirmBatch

-When a `MsgRequestBatch` is observed, validators need to sign batch request to signify this is not a maliciously created batch and to avoid getting slashed.
+When a `MsgRequestBatch` is observed, validators need to sign batch request and to avoid getting slashed.

 ```proto
 // When validators observe a MsgRequestBatch they form a batch by ordering